 Your child's exam

 A member of our team will escort you to an exam room where a clinical assistant may measure your child’s height, weight, temperature, and blood pressure.
 A nurse practitioner or physician assistant may review the completed history and physical form.
 Your child’s doctor will examine your child.

 After the examination, your child’s doctor may ask you to stop at the checkout desk to schedule a follow-up visit.

 If you have questions or need assistance after your visit, please do not hesitate to call us at 617-355-7800.

 What to bring

 - name, address, and telephone number of the clinician who referred you to Boston Children’s

 - any relevant medical records, x-rays, ultrasounds, MRIs, or other lab results from other facilities

-- Social Security number of patient and parent with the insurance coverage
+- Social Security numbers for your child and the parent whose insurance coverage is being used

 - insurance information and insurance cards

 - insurance referral (see "Referrals" below)

 Optional items to make your visit more enjoyable: